Dup4/PTA/PAT-Advanced-Level/1022-Digital Library/statement.md

 ## Statement

 !!! info "Metadata"
-    作者: CHEN, Yue
+    - 作者: CHEN, Yue
-    单位: 浙江大学
+    - 单位: 浙江大学
-    代码长度限制: 16 KB
+    - 代码长度限制: 16 KB
-    时间限制: 1200 ms
+    - 时间限制: 1200 ms
-    内存限制: 64 MB
+    - 内存限制: 64 MB

 A Digital Library contains millions of books, stored according to their titles, authors, key words of their abstracts, publishers, and published years.
 Each book is assigned an unique 7-digit number as its ID.
 Given any query from a reader, you are supposed to output the resulting books, sorted in increasing order of their ID's.

-### Input Specification:
+**Input Specification**

 Each input file contains one test case.
-For each case, the first line contains a positive integer $$N$$ ($$\le 10^4$$) which is the total number of books.
-Then $$N$$ blocks follow, each contains the information of a book in 6 lines:
+For each case, the first line contains a positive integer $N$ ($\le 10^4$) which is the total number of books.
+Then $N$ blocks follow, each contains the information of a book in 6 lines:

 - Line #1: the 7-digit ID number;
 - Line #2: the book title -- a string of no more than 80 characters;